Artists

 The Early Dance Consort specialises in the recreation of early European court dance, with a repertoire extending from the dances of the Renaissance and Baroque ballroom and stage to the social dances of the Classical era.
 The Consort has appeared with leading early and chamber music ensembles including the Australia Ensemble, Australian Brandenburg Orchestra, Australian Chamber Orchestra, Capella Corelli, Elysium Ensemble, Adelaide Baroque, The Musicke, Pastance, Renaissance Players, Telemann Ensemble, Marais Project, Sydney Conservatorium Early Music Ensemble, Evergreen Ensemble, City Chamber Orchestra of Hong Kong and in 2020, Consort 8.

 Choreographer and dance researcher, Fiona Garlick, first trained in classical ballet, Fine Arts, and earned a PhD for her work on French court dance at the court of Louis XIV.
 As artistic director of the Early Dance Consort Fiona has led early dance presentations, and choreographed for concerts and productions of early operas, ballets and plays.
 Co-director John Barnard trained in jazz ballet before turning to historical dance while studying architecture at the University of Sydney.
-He and Fiona have travelled widely in Britain, Europe and to the USA to further their understanding and practice of early dance.
-John partners Fiona both in performance and teaching activities ranging from evening classes and summer courses in Sydney to specialist workshops and lecture-demonstrations.
+He and Fiona have travelled widely in Britain, Europe and the USA to further their understanding and practice of early dance.
+John partners with Fiona both in performance and teaching activities ranging from evening classes and summer courses in Sydney to specialist workshops and lecture demonstrations.

 Fiona & John are delighted to have been given this opportunity to appear with Consort 8 again.
 They can count many of its members as colleagues and friends, having worked together in various performance and workshop settings over the years.